Health Sciences Advising Letter Service

 - Clinical Exposure (Healthcare-Related Experience & Service)

 Applicants are assigned a rating of minimal, moderate, substantial, or exceptional for each of the categories above.
 Your ratings are embedded into the cover letter that is written by your pre-dental adviser and as such are confidential.
 You are rated separately in each of the categories.
 This is to encourage holistic evaluation of you as a dental school candidate and to illustrate where your strengths are.
 This format also accounts for the fact that each dental school is different and may value one category over another (for example, some dental schools are more clinically focused and some are more research focused).

 Who Should Write the Letters

-Dental schools expect letters of evaluation from both academic and non-academic evaluators, and both types of letters will be included in your Committee Letter package.
+Dental schools expect letters of evaluation from both academic and non-academic evaluators, and both types of letters will be included in your Health Sciences Advising Letter package.

 - Non-academic evaluators are individuals such as work, volunteering, and research supervisors; dentists you have shadowed; and extracurricular and/or leadership activity advisers.
 Character references (letters from family friends, etc. with whom you have not worked, volunteered, or shadowed) will not be accepted.

 - Academic evaluators are instructors from whom you have taken a class.
 You may collect letters from other postsecondary institutions you have attended, but at least two of your academic letters must be from PSU faculty.
 The only exception is for postbaccalaureate pre-dental students who did not earn their bachelor’s degree at PSU; these students can collect at least two academic letters, with at least one being from PSU (it is still ideal, however, for postbac students to have two letters from PSU faculty and one letter from their undergraduate institution).

 Use the following as a framework for collecting letters: